kthohr/optim/README.md

 ### Armadillo

 OptimLib is built on the Armadillo C++ linear algebra library.
 The `configure` script will search for Armadillo files in the usual places: `/usr/include`, `/usr/local/include`, `/opt/include`, `/opt/local/include`.
-If the Armadillo header files are installed elsewhere, set the following environment variable *before* running `./configure`:
+If the Armadillo header files are installed elsewhere, set the following environment variable *before* running `configure`:
 ``` bash
 export ARMA_INCLUDE_PATH=/path/to/armadillo
 ```